 The Hunter Sight-in event is a free event open to members of the public and provides shooters with an opportunity to sight in their hunting rifles at the TCSA Highpower Rifle Range.

-This event is scheduled for September 26, 2020 with activities beginning at 0900 and ending at 1500.
+This event will be scheduled for some time in September 2023 with activities beginning at 0900 and ending at 1500.
 All shooters must provide their own ammunition and will fire from 200 yards.
 Each time a shot is fired, the target will be lowered and the impact point marked.
 Once the target is raised back up you will be able to see what adjustments are required.

 There is no limit to the number of rounds each shooter can fire.